djordjejankovic10/community-bloom-portal/priority-3-commenting-experience.md

   - Momentarily highlight the newly created reply with a subtle animation (pulsing highlighting) and haptic feedback
 - Media in replies:
   - Support for attaching up to 6 media items per reply (part of overall 6 file maximum)
-  - Same media selection, preview, and upload process as regular comments
-  - Media picker integrated in the reply bottom sheet
   - Preview thumbnails appear in reply composition area before sending
   - Loading indicators show upload progress with percentage or visual indicator
   - Error handling for failed uploads with retry option